DISCOVER THE ULTIMATE AMERICAN ROAD TRIP

 Roaring Twenties Chicago

 Head on down for Jazz at Five to check out the city’s top local performers.
-While you’re here, sample a casual dinner as you listen to the variety of music on offer, from Traditional and Swing, to Fusion and Bop.
+While you’re there, tuck into a casual dinner as you listen to the variety of music on offer, from Traditional and Swing, to Fusion and Bop.